ma-quantumlab/IoT-Server/AddDataSource.md

 To view programs created in Python that send data via MQTT navigate to the /Bluefors-Log-Watcher folder and to see programs created in Arduino navigate to the /MQTT-Chilled-Water-Monitor and /MQTT-Temp-Hum-Sensor folders within this repository.

 To assure the data is being sent to the Raspberry Pi you can log onto the server (via typing `ssh malab@192.168.1.104` into any computer in the ) and type in the command `listen`.
-This command is a bash alias for the command `mosquitto_sub -h localhost -t "#" -v` which returns what are the raw JSON values that are being received by the server.
-Note however this will list all of the incoming JSON values so it is smart to filter with a command like grep to see if the topic that was configured is coming through.
+This command is a bash alias for the command `mosquitto_sub -h localhost -t "#" -v` which returns the raw JSON values that are being received by the server.
+Note  this will list all of the incoming JSON values so it is smart to filter with a command like `grep` to see if the topic one is looking for is coming through.
 This is done below for the topic "fridges":

 ``` bash
 malab@maserver:~ $ listen | grep "fridges_"